white-rabbit-run/white-rabbit-run/README.md

-# 🐇 White Rabbit Run's Terraform Tutorials
+# 🐇 White Rabbit Run's Tutorials Repository

 Welcome to the official GitHub repository for the **White Rabbit Run(@white-rabbit-run) YouTube Channel**!
 Here, you'll find all the code snippets, configurations, and resources used in our DevOps and cloud computing tutorials.